raix/packmeteor/README.md

 ```

 ###Build from server
-The script packages the app from the Meteor app at localhost:3000 pr. default.
+The script packages the app from the Meteor app at localhost:3000 (default)
 Use `-b http://myclient.com:80` for building the app from this location instead.

 ###Connection client to server
-The packaged client is mounted to the same server as the build server pr. default.
+The packaged client is mounted to the same server as the build server (default).
 But there may be cases where the client should connect to a different server.
 Use `-s http://livedataserver.com:80`

 Kind regards Morten, aka @raix